 Ewan points out that, until recently, average valuations for stocks in the MSCI All Countries Asia ex Japan Index have been getting cheaper relative to stocks in the MSCI All Countries World Index.
-This is illustrated in Figures 5 and 6 which show how the relative price to earnings and price to book ratios have moved over the past 10 years.
+This is illustrated in Figures 5 and 6 which show how the relative p/e and p/b ratios have moved over the past 10 years.
 Part of the reason for the recent uptick may be the inclusion of the US- listed Chinese companies within the MSCI Asia indices that we referred to above.
 This had the double effect of introducing a number of more highly rated securities and encouraging index trackers to buy them, pushing their ratings up.
 Ewan feels however, that markets are not factoring Asia's higher long-term growth prospects into valuations and, at some point, he expects this to correct.